Particle Output Data

 Particle Screens

-These particle-resolved screen datasets are exported as binary .vtp files for visualization and analysis in M-Star Post.
-For each screen, a unique output file is created.
-The name of each output file is SliceScreenParticles_{Axis}_{Intercept}.pvd, where Axis and Intercept correspond to the Axis Direction and Intercept Value.
+The first output stream consists of particle-resolved screen datasets, which provide a direct record of the individual particles that intersect the screen.
+These datasets are written as binary .vtp files for visualization and analysis in M-Star Post.
+A unique file is created for each screen, with the name SliceScreenParticles_{Axis}_{Intercept}.pvd, where Axis and Intercept correspond to the Axis Direction and Intercept Value.